Friday-J/Android_Prework/README.md

 ## Notes

 There were no challenges encountered.
-The Kotlin tutorials and guidelines for building the app were easy and straigt forward.
+The Kotlin tutorials and guidelines for building the app were easy and straightforward.